beji/jQuery.autoValidate/README.md

 Initialisation
 --------------

 To get started include the script somewhere in your code.
-Make shure it is loaded after jQuery sice it's a dependency
+Make sure it is loaded after jQuery sice it's a dependency
 ```html
 <script src="path/to/the/script/jquery.autovalidate.js" type="text/javascript"></script>
 ```